 This mode of capture, sometimes referred to as Multiple Record, is very useful for capturing data in applications with a very rapid or unpredictable trigger rate.
 Examples of such applications include medical imaging, ultrasonic testing, OCT and NMR spectroscopy.
-On-Board Acquisition Memory ATS9371 features two DDR3 SODIMM sockets that can each be populated with a 4 GB SODIMM, for a total on-board memory of 8 GB (4 Gigasamples).
+On-Board Acquisition Memory ATS9373 features two DDR3 SODIMM sockets that can each be populated with a 4 GB SODIMM, for a total on-board memory of 8 GB (4 Gigasamples).
 This on-board memory is used as a very deep FIFO to temporarily store acquired ADC data before transferring it to motherboard memory using proprietary DMA engines.
 This on-board buffer allows loss-less data transfer even if the computer is temporarily interrupted by other tasks.
 Maximum Sustained Transfer Rate PCI Express support on different motherboards may vary, resulting in non-optimal data transfer rates.
 The reasons behind these differences are complex and varied and will not be discussed here.
-ATS9371 users can quickly determine the maximum sustained transfer rate for their motherboard by inserting their card in a PCIe slot and running the bus benchmarking tool provided in AlazarDSO for Windows or AlazarFrontpanel for Linux software.
+ATS9373 users can quickly determine the maximum sustained transfer rate for their motherboard by inserting their card in a PCIe slot and running the bus benchmarking tool provided in AlazarDSO for Windows or AlazarFrontpanel for Linux software.
+Recommended Motherboards or PCs

-Recommended Motherboards or PCs Many different types of motherboards and PCs have been benchmarked by AlazarTech.
+Many different types of motherboards and PCs have been benchmarked by AlazarTech.
 The ones that have produced the best throughput results (6.8 GB/s) have been ASUS X99 Deluxe, HP Z440, Z840.
-AlazarTech recommends that customers not use SandyBridge CPUs with ATS9371.
-FPGA Based Digital Signal Processing In addition to providing the bus interface and managing the acquisition engine, ATS9371's on-board FPGA is also used for digital signal processing, such as Fast Fourier Transforms.
-ATS9371 features a large Stratix V FPGA 5SGXMA3K3F40C3N.
+AlazarTech recommends that customers not use SandyBridge CPUs with ATS9373.

-ATS9371 FPGA
+FPGA Based Digital Signal Processing In addition to providing the bus interface and managing the acquisition engine, ATS9373's on-board FPGA is also used for digital signal processing, such as Fast Fourier Transforms.

-FPGA Based FFT Processing It is possible to do real time FFT signal processing using the on-board FPGA.
+ATS9373 FPGA ATS9373 is available in two models: ATS9373-A3 (Order number ATS9373-001) features a large Stratix V FPGA 5SGXMA3K3F40C3N, whereas ATS9373-D6 (Order number ATS9373-002) features an even larger and more DSP rich FPGA 5SGSMD6K3F40C3N.
+FPGA Based FFT Processing It is now possible to do real time FFT signal processing using the on-board FPGA.
 Note that only one input can be processed.